calendar3450/MDPProject/README.md

   - beautifulsoup4 (web scraping)
   - stable-baselines3 (DQN implementation)
   - matplotlib, seaborn (evaluation visualization)
+  - DQN

 ## Data Sources
 - Price data: Yahoo Financ
 - News headlines yfinance.Ticker("Company").news
 - Sentiment model: NLTK VADER (https://www.nltk.org/_modules/nltk/sentiment/vader.html)

+## Step
+ 1. Identify candidate pairs.
+For each pair under consideration, compute their cointegration coefficient (using the Yahoo API stock price notebook).
+ 2. Check if the pair is suitable for trading by ensuring the cointegration coefficient ≤ 0.15.
+ 3. In the MDPModel.ipynb notebook, aggregate the news scores and price data and feed them into the model.
+ 4. Save the model so it can be applied to other stocks.

 ## Goal
 Why pair trading?